-For other applications use the current University of Newcastle Salary Rates (currently 31% for full-time and 16.2% for casual staff) unless specified differently in the guidelines.
+For other applications use the most recent University of Newcastle Salary Rates (currently 31% for full-time and 16.2% for casual staff) unless specified differently in the guidelines.

 If you require information about the levels of duties for research staff refer to the HEW level descriptors or contact Human Resource Services.

 - Granting bodies often cap salary and salary on-costs at a lower rate that does not meet the requirements of the University of Newcastle Enterprise Agreement, which prescribes the salary rates to be paid at the University.
 Any short fall in funds is to be met from other sources or by reducing the period of employment.

 The University must provide significant infrastructure for the support of research, including access to the University's computing systems; libraries; networked information retrieval facilities, physical accommodation; all risks insurance and professional indemnity insurance; animal and human ethics clearances; safety clearances; financial management and auditing; secretarial and administrative support and basic services such as power and telephones.

 The University does not run an activity based costing system but bases costings at a rate that is consistent with overall usage.
 This is done as a percentage levy on each contract with due account being taken of the nature of the research activity on the project.
 The University has set this central overheads charge at 15% of the contract income and recognises that this is low compared with total overheads costs.

 The current overhead rate to be included in grants is as follows

 |Faculty of Business and Law||15%|